Thoughts on Patriotism

 (C) no preference

 If you chose answer (A) you are more likely to support the invasion of foreign countries as a method of reducing your risks of premature death.
-A cost/benefit analysis of this method would likely produce a much higher cost than other risk-minimizing strategies for prolonging your life (such as lowering the national speed limit).
+A cost/benefit analysis of this method would likely produce a much higher cost than other risk-minimizing strategies for prolonging your life (such as installing lockable cockpit doors in airliners and other homeland security measures).
 We aren’t terribly upset by Americans killing Americans.
 But when Americans die in a terrorist attack we’re outraged that they were killed by non-Americans because our national pride is wounded.

 When Christians replaced pagans as the Authorities did they gain exemption from the command to love their enemies and thus inherit the right to rule like pagans?
 (If you can ignore that command you can ignore all Christ's commands.)